 In this session, the TechVision team discusses adapting existing enterprise IAM foundations to better support the digital enterprise, including developing a future state strategy that supports new objects (customers, partners, services, “things”), increased scale, and the movement of resources to the cloud.
 We’ll also set the stage for the rest of this section of the conference.

-Case studies in building new IAM foundations for the enterprise and customers; This
+Case studies in building new IAM foundations for the enterprise and customers;

 One of the hottest areas within Identity management, and rightly so, is CIAM.
 Customer